nickyiliwang0000/h/applied-javascript/intro-to-firebase.md

 <script src="https://www.gstatic.com/firebasejs/6.0.1/firebase-database.js"></script>
 ```

-You should now have a setup this resembles this:
+You should now have a setup that resembles this:

 ```javascript
 <script src="https://www.gstatic.com/firebasejs/5.8.6/firebase.js"></script>